raditya1117/HoneyBadger/python-errors/article.md

 ValueError: invalid literal for int() with base 10: 'HoneyBadger'
 ```

 Similarly, square roots aren't defined for negative numbers.
-Hence, passing a negative number to the `math.sqrt()` function results in a `ValueError` exception due to inappropriate value.
+Hence, passing a negative number to the `math.sqrt()` function results in a `ValueError` exception due to an inappropriate value.

 ```py
 import math